Very weak solutions to degenerate parabolic double-phase systems: Introduction

 This approach with intrinsic geometry has also been applied to other classes of nonlinear parabolic PDEs.
 In the setting of porous medium equations, DiBenedetto, Gianazza and Vespri proved Hölder continuity and Harnack inequalities in \cite{MR2413134,MR2414742,MR2731161,MR2865434}, while Gianazza and Schwarzacher obtained gradient higher integrability in \cite{MR3928041,MR4019094}.
 The same methodology has been adapted to equations that are nonlinear in both time and spatial derivative parts.
 For doubly nonlinear equations, higher integrability, Hölder continuity and gradient Hölder continuity have been developed in a sequence of works \cite{bögelein2025schauderestimatesparabolicplaplace, MR4163123, MR4287785, MR4603642, MR4500278,MR4373238, MR4797292} by Bögelein, Duzaar, Liao, Moring, Schätzler, Scheven and their collaborators.

-Regarding the equation considered in this paper, the elliptic double-phase model was studied by Esposito, Leonetti, and Mingione in \cite{MR2076158} within the framework of nonstandard growth conditions introduced by Marcellini in \cite{MR969900,MR1094446}.
+The elliptic non-standard $(p,q)$-growth condition including the anisotropic equation was first introduced and its regularity was established by Marcellini in \cite{MR969900,MR1094446,MR1401415}.
+We refer to \cite{MR4779533,MR4665778,MR4965436,MR4917742} for recent progress in this direction.
+Regarding the equation considered in this paper, the elliptic double-phase model was studied by Esposito, Leonetti, and Mingione in \cite{MR2076158} within the framework of nonstandard growth conditions introduced by Marcellini.
 The corresponding weak solution space was analyzed by Fonseca, Malý, and Mingione in \cite{MR2058167}.
 As the name double-phase indicates, the growth condition distinguishes two phases depending on whether the coefficient $a$ vanishes or not at a given point.
 The regularity theory for elliptic double-phase models was developed after the phase analysis introduced by Colombo and Mingione in \cite{MR3360738,MR3294408}.
 Moreover, they established higher integrability, Hölder continuity, and gradient Hölder continuity.
 They also proved Calderón–Zygmund type estimates in \cite{MR3447716}, while delicate borderline cases were later shown by De Filippis and Mingione in \cite{MR3985927}.
 Furthermore, the Harnack inequality was established by Baroni, Colombo, and Mingione in \cite{MR3348922}.
 In the spirit of nonlinear parabolic equations, our main result will be proved by combining intrinsic geometry with this phase analysis framework.

 The exact definition of the solutions that we study is the following.
 We consider very weak solutions $u=u(z)=u(x,t)$ to the system where $\mA(z,\na u):\Omega_T\times \RR^{Nn}\longrightarrow \RR^{Nn}$ with $N\ge1$ is a Carath\'eodory vector field satisfying the structure assumptions